-This event is scheduled to begin at 7.30pm BST on 9 April 2021.
-The performance will last approximately 1 hour.
+This event is scheduled to begin at 7.30pm BST on 9 April 2021 and will be available to watch On Demand until 9 May 2021.
+The performance lasts approximately 1 hour 15 minutes.
 Suitable for ages 16+.
 Contains scenes of an adult nature depicting sexual assault, disordered eating, substance abuse, and suicide.

 If the event does not begin automatically, please refresh the page.